tkhamez/eve-api-php/docs/Api/AssetsApi.md

 Get corporation asset names

 Return names for a set of item ids, which you can get from corporation assets endpoint.
-Only valid for items that can customize names, like containers or ships  Requires one of the following EVE corporation role(s): Director
+Only valid for items that can customize names, like containers or ships

 ### Example